Skip to main content

 "abundLoadFile": f"../grid_folder/starts/{row.density:.0f}.csv",

-result = uclchem.model.cshock(row.shock_velocity,param_dict=ParameterDictionary,out_species=out_species)
+result = uclchem.model.cshock(

 return result[:]

-#if not, return NaNs because model failed
+# if not, return NaNs because model failed

 else: